hemidactylus/opabinia/README.md

 _Note_: these instructions for the system services assume systemd is the init daemon: in other cases, similar instructions apply, see the note below for Wheezy.

-__Sensor configuration__: in most cases, the only setting that might require some tuning is the range of distances triggering a positive detection: those are set (in meters) by changing the two-element array `sensorDistanceRange` in file `app/config.py` (after which `opacounter` shall be restarted).
+__Sensor configuration__: in most cases, the only settings that might require some tuning are the `timeZone` in `config.py`
+(refer to [`pytz`](https://pypi.python.org/pypi/pytz) for details on this) and the range of distances triggering a positive detection: the latter are set (in meters) by changing the two-element array `sensorDistanceRange` in file `app/config.py` (after which `opacounter` shall be restarted).

 ### Notes and Caveats

 __DB access__: if the FIRST task to run, which created the DB, is the measurer `opacounter`, the database file is owned by `root`, which is a problem.
-Make sure it is `pi:www-data`, either through chown or simply by first starting the web app `opawebapp` after a delete.
+Make sure it is `pi:www-data`, either through `chown` or simply by first starting the web app `opawebapp` after deleting `Opabinia/app/database/opabinia.db`.

 ### In case of Wheezy Raspbian